 In the afternoons on this project, there is a chance for everyone to simply spend some time playing and having fun.
 This is hugely important for the children, as it gives them a chance to learn skills, make friends, and simply enjoy being a child.

-You’ll be able to get involved and help lead a wide variety of activities.
-This could range from sports competitions, to dance and choreography.
+You’ll be able to get involved and help lead to a wide variety of activities.
+This could range from sports competitions to dance and choreography.
 Some volunteers like to run arts and crafts sessions with the children to help them express their creative side.